 The US Bureau of Labor Statistics does not publish the career outlook figures for parole officers.
-However, figures for Probation Officers and Correctional Treatment Specialists are available, and these professionals will enjoy 4% job growth between 2019 and 2029.
+However, figures for Probation Officers and Correctional Treatment Specialists are available, and these professionals will experience 0% job growth between 2021 and 2031.

 Steps to Become a Parole Officer

 Candidates have to complete the following steps to become parole officers in the US: